lcnetdev/marc2bibframe2/README.md

 - `localfields` - if true, apply special local processing for Library of Congress records.
 This includes:
   - Process 859 fields the same as 856 fields
-  - Only convert 856/859 fields with particular URL values

 - `pGenerationDatestamp` - a value to be used as the datestamp for the bf:generationProcess property for the Work AdminMetadata.
 Defaults